-- 1. consider an applicant's salary history in determining salary, benefits, and other compensation, and to verify the applicant's salary history, if the applicant voluntarily, "without prompting or coercion," provides the employer with salary history; and - 2.
-Ask an applicant to provide the employer with a written authorization to confirm salary and benefits history, after the employer has made an offer of employment that includes an explanation of the overall compensation package.
+- 1. Consider an applicant's salary history in determining salary, benefits, and other compensation, and to verify the applicant's salary history, if the applicant voluntarily, "without prompting or coercion," provides the employer with salary history; and - 2.
+Ask an applicant to provide the employer with a written authorization to confirm salary and benefits history, after the employer has made an offer of employment that includes an explanation of the overall compensation package. - 3.
+Ask an employee about salary expectations without inquiring as to salary history.